MailTape/MailTape-v1/_posts/2018-01-07-Félicia-Atkinson.md

 track7_color: dreamy
 episode_URL: 'http://mailta.pe/294/felicia-atkinson/'
 ---
-<p id="introduction">This morning we attempt to provide you with a soundtrack to the water crystallising under freezing temperatures by welcoming the Paris-based collective, [Oiseaux-Tempête](http://www.oiseaux-tempete.com/), to MailTape.</p>
+<p id="introduction">This morning we welcome preeminent avant-garde composer Félicia Atkinson to collaborate with us on MailTape.
+She weaves myriad, filigree electro-acoustic and non-musical metanarratives into a sonic lucid dream.</p>
 <p>Following the release of AL-‘AN ! الآن (And your night is your shadow — a fairy-tale piece of land to make our dreams) this year, Oiseaux-Tempête will be releasing a new live album in 2018 entitled TARAB طَرَبٌ.
 And if that doesn't satisfy you, they'll also be [on tour](http://www.oiseaux-tempete.com/tour.html) for most of January and February.</p>